Author: Robbins

 Event Name: ITA-AITES World Tunnel Congress

-Come join us April 19-25 in Shenzhen, China for the ITA-AITES World Tunnel Congress, the premiere event for tunneling and underground construction.
+Come join us May 9-15 in Stockholm, Sweden for the ITA-AITES World Tunnel Congress, the premiere event for tunneling and underground construction.
 More than 2,000 professionals are set to take part in the world’s top-attended tunneling conference, where hundreds of technical papers will be presented on the latest topics of interest.
-Stop by our stand F04 to converse with our expert international team, and find out the latest about our products, projects, and talks at the conference.
+Stop by our stand B04:10 to converse with our expert international team, and find out the latest about our products and projects.

 Use of a Tunnel Boring Machine on Nepal’s First and Second TBM-Driven Tunnels